daveism/560-prez/6th.md

 <img alt="bar charts of max winds for intense storms for all basins" src="../master/charts/All_bar_major_storm_max_wind.png?raw=true" width="60%" height="60%" >

+Maybe there is a slight upward trend but it's really hard to tell.

 <img alt="Max wind speed for storms for all basins" src="../master/charts/all_scatter_major_strom_wind.png?raw=true" width="60%" height="60%" >